-Nasiruddin Shah and Ratna Pathak have been giving us couple goals from before the term couple goals even existed.
+Naseeruddin Shah and Ratna Pathak have been giving us couple goals from before the term couple goals even existed.
 They’ve been married for 34 years and have talked openly about the ups and downs of being in love numerous times.
-In an interview with the ‘80s published in Stardust magazine, we find them talking about the very question we are grappling with.
+In an interview in Stardust magazine, we find them talking about the very question we are grappling with.

 They said that they don’t have a lot of common interests and found that to be a good thing.
 They had completely opposite interests.
 For example, she loved cooking and he hated it.
 But Ms Pathak says that it’s these differences that have kept their relationship fresh in all these years.

 There’s, however, the other side of the coin.
 Having a few interests which are shared is vital for a well-balanced relationship.
 Opposites attract in some cases, but if your worlds are so far apart that you feel left out of a relationship, it is unhealthy.
-Even Ratna Pathak and Naseeruddin Shah had their acting and love for theatre in common.
-That’s in fact how they met!
+Ratna Pathak and Naseeruddin Shah had their acting and love for theatre in common.
+That’s how they met even.

 Having shared interests also helps in planning activities in a relationship.
 Bipasha Basu and husband Karan Singh Grover share their love of fitness and have said that working out together is an important ritual in their relationship.
-In an interview for TOI, he said that they push each other like Olympic athletes while training and their love makes exercising even better.
+In an interview to Times Of India, he said that they push each other like Olympic athletes while training and their love makes exercising even better.

 Research has shown that families, not just couples, who play a game together, develop stronger bonds.
 This research was done based on video games, by the way, not even physical sport.
 That’s saying something.
 Shared interests, when treated like a ritual, have therapeutic value.